 Additionally, most insurance plans will not cover the whole cost of your orthodontic care.
 There may be a deductible clause, a dollar limit, and excluded services.

-Being sensitive to the fact that people have different needs when it comes to fulfilling their financial obligations, Vancouver Orthodontics provides the following convenient payment options.
+Being sensitive to the fact that people have different needs when it comes to fulfilling their financial obligations, Greater Vancouver Orthodontics provides the following convenient payment options.

 We accept Interac, post-dated cheques, Visa, and MasterCard.